Authentic Lessons for 21st Century Learning

 Explore

-Students watch a movie clip of a court scene and work as partners to construct the line of questioning and the corresponding reasons in a table.
-The whole class discusses the argument in the movie clip and determines how effective it is.
+Students watch a movie clip of a court scene and reconstruct the line of questioning from the scene.
+Students then discuss the argument from the clip and its level of effectiveness.

 Explain